Financial Planning -> Stocks, Bonds etc. -> Investment Returns

 (1) For Emerging Markets, the earliest data that we have is December 31, 1987.
 The average annual return in Canadian dollars for emerging markets for the 33 years from 1987 to 2020 is 10.8%. $1,000 invested at the end of 1987 would have a value of $29,301 Canadian at the end of 2020.

-(3) The S&P/TSX Composite Index Total Return data is from Libra Investment Management Inc., sourced from the Canadian Institute of Actuaries.
+(3) Some of the earlier S&P/TSX Composite Index Total Return data is from Libra Investment Management Inc., sourced from the Canadian Institute of Actuaries.
 Data for recent years is from the Financial Times website.
 Historical data is available from Investing.com.

 Exchange Rate re Above Returns